 For information about this position please contact Monique Laurent (monique at cwi.nl).

 The researcher will be embedded in the research group Networks and Optimization at CWI.
 He/she will benefit from a rich range of scientific acivities, within CWI and the OPTIMAL consortium, as well as possible collaboration within the two Marie-Curie ITN consortia MINOA and POEMA.
 For an overview of CWI research see the research groups and the general CWI webpage.

 Terms and conditions

-More details about the position and on how to apply can be found here.
+More details about the position and on how to apply can be found here (site will open soon).
 You may also send a CV, motivation letter, link to your papers and PhD dissertation, and a list of three references to monique at cwi.nl